Health Systems Awareness, Resilience, and Transformation

 As part of the Health Systems Awareness, Resilience and Transformation pilot module we collected data in several formats:

-• Narrative Action Research - an intervention that was sent out by learners into their systems and was answered by both HCP’s and patients
+• Narrative Action Research - an intervention that was sent out by learners into their systems and was answered by both health care professionals and patients

 • Systems Mandalas - created by our learners in the practical part of the module